-This return object contains information that may be of value to the object that registered a listener.
+"may be" should have This return object contains information that may be of value to the object that may in italics, be in ordinary registered a listener.
 Each registration will typically only be for a limited amount of time, and this information may be returned in the Lease object.
 If the event registration was for a particular type, this may be returned in the id field.
 A sequence number may also be given.
 The meaning of these values may depend on the particular system-in other words, Jini gives you a class that is optional in use, and whose fields are not tightly specified.
 This gives you the freedom to choose your own meanings to some extent.